 Deepfake technology represents a fundamental challenge to visual evidence.

 Video has long been treated as proof.
 In 2026, that assumption is increasingly unreliable.
-AI can generate videos that show people saying or doing things they never did, using publicly available footage as training material.
+AI can produce realistic footage of individuals saying or doing things that never occurred, often using publicly available material as input.

-The risk is not only fraud, but confusion.
-Even genuine footage can now be dismissed as fake, creating plausible deniability and undermining accountability.
+The risk extends beyond fraud to confusion.
+Genuine content can now be dismissed as fabricated, creating plausible deniability and weakening accountability.

 Voice Cloning and Emotional Manipulation

-Voice cloning has become one of the most effective tools in AI-driven scams because it exploits emotional trust.
+Voice replication has become one of the most effective tools in modern scams because it exploits emotional trust.

-Humans are wired to respond to familiar voices.
-AI-generated speech can now replicate tone, pacing, and emotional cues convincingly enough to bypass rational scepticism.
+People respond instinctively to familiar voices.
+Synthetic speech can now reproduce tone, pacing, and emotional cues convincingly enough to bypass rational judgement.

 This has enabled: